rajuGit834/life-skills-track/apache-kafka.md

 ## Summary

-Apache Kafka is a robust system for managing and moving large amounts of real-time data across applications, databases, and other systems.
+Apache Kafka is a robust system for managing and moving large amounts of real-time data across applications, databases.
 It’s ideal for high-speed data handling, data integration, and real-time analytics.